caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 The risk of becoming stressed from meditating is especially high for beginners.
 With practice, you will get better at not judging your thoughts and feelings.
 This sort of stress sometimes happens to experts too, although less often.
 Stress is more likely to happen when in a particularly challenging situation, or when mentally (or bodily) fatigued.

 If you'd like to try getting into meditation, there are a lot of resources to help you get started in a gentle and gradual way.
 My favorite introduction to meditation lately is a mobile app "Headspace".
 It introduces meditation concepts one at a time, using voice guidance and cute little videos and animations.
 I learned a lot from the intro series on Headspace (10 sessions), which were free when I did it at least.

+## Communicating Validation
+If you want others to help emotionally support you by listening, you should work on this yourself, too.
+My favorite tool for validating others is Dr. Linehan’s “Six Levels of Validation”.
+Just to give you a teaser, these are her six levels of validation, in order of increasing impact:

+1. Be present
+2. Accurate reflection
+3. Guessing about unstated feelings
+4. Validate in terms of past history
+5. Validate in terms of present events and the way most people would react
+6. Radical genuineness

+I recommend reading more about this and trying this out.
+It’s not a strict scale of what you should use, but it’s a really helpful tool when considering how to respond to a friend who is being vulnerable with you.
+My favorite high-level overview of this is [this article](https://www.psychologytoday.com/us/blog/pieces-mind/201204/understanding-validation-way-communicate-acceptance) by Karyn Hall.
+If you want a more thorough overview right from the source, you might consider reading [this chapter](https://www.researchgate.net/publication/232561580_Validation_and_psychotherapy) from “Validation and Psychotherapy” by Marsha Linehan, 1997.

 ## Homework
 * Print out the emotional vocabulary chart [from this article](https://hbr.org/2016/11/3-ways-to-better-understand-your-emotions), to have it handy next time you need it.
 If you can’t print it, make it accessible somehow: save it to your desktop or email it to yourself and star it.